ch0m5/Game-Design-Pillars/README.md

 On the other hand, [Bungie](https://www.destinypedia.com/Seven_Pillars_of_Design) created their own guidelines to create **Destiny**: A World Players Want to Be In, A Bunch of Fun Things to Do, Rewards Players Care About, etc…

-While Blizzard defines broad guidelines that define the **design decisions** and **development procedures** of their workers, Bungie focuses primarily on the **player experience** while playing the game, showing that different companies create their **own rules** to follow while making their games.
+While Blizzard defines broad guidelines that mark the **design decisions** and **development procedures** of their workers, Bungie focuses primarily on the **player experience** while playing the game, showing that different companies create their **own rules** to follow while making their games.

 <p align="center">
   <img src="https://raw.githubusercontent.com/ch0m5/Game-Design-Pillars/master/docs/Blizzard_Games.jpg" width="645"/>